tylerdefoor/Parallel-Computation/PA4/README.md

 2. The first is the output file
 3. The second is the left matrix
 4. The third is the right matrix
-5. The third is the square matrix width
+5. The fourth is the square matrix width

 Run instructions
 1. Navigate to build